invicticide/fractive/README.md

 Edit your story files.
 Write something amazing!

 Once you're ready to publish, you need to build it so others can play it (or so you can test it).

-	// For Mac/Linux users:
-	cd my_story
-	./publish.sh src node_modules/fractive/templates/basic.html true

-	// For Windows users:
-	cd my_story
-	publish.bat src node_modules/fractive/templates/basic.html true
+The build command is currently a bit ugly, so it's strongly recommended to create an npm build script to make it nicer.
+Open your `package.json` and edit the `scripts` section to look like this:

+	"scripts": {
+	  "build": "node node_modules/fractive/lib/CLI.js compile ./src node_modules/fractive/templates/basic.html true", "test": "echo \"Error: no test specified\" && exit 1" },

+From now on, all you need to do to build your story is:

+	npm run build

 The compiler will spit out an `index.html` alongside your story files in `src` which is a self-contained distribution of your story.
 Just open it in a browser and start clicking!